 As for the UI.
 Once the work of the architect is done, the finished document is passed to the engineer who will contract the best professionals to bring that awesome idea to reality.
 They start by laying foundations, decking, and roofing as directed by the plan provided by the architect.

-Eventually, it gets to the painter who gives the building befitting colours.
-The importance of colour and external designed cannot be overemphasized because it tells the first-timer about the quality of work and expertise put into building the house.
+Eventually, it gets to the painter who gives the building befitting colors.
+The importance of color and external designs cannot be overemphasized because it tells the first-timer about the quality of work and expertise put into building the house.
 Got the picture?

 Now let’s get into the nitty-gritty of the things you should know before kickstarting a career in UI/UX design.
 This article is a product of thoughts gathered from several UI/UX design professionals who shared their experiences over the years.